ntdai95/Resume-Projects/Ocean Data ML Platform with RAG/README.md

 the api service at `http://host.docker.internal:11434`, with the `extra_hosts: host-gateway` mapping Linux needs for that hostname to resolve (Docker Desktop provides it natively on Windows/Mac).

+**The fix to the RAG eval's `top_k` only reached the script, not the API.**
+The "corpus is small, `top_k=5` returns half of it regardless of relevance" fix earlier in this README was applied to `scripts/run_rag_benchmark.py`, but the live `POST /eval/retrieval` endpoint hardcoded its own default of 5 directly in the route rather than reading `settings.rag_eval_top_k`.
+Calling the documented endpoint with no arguments — exactly as a caller would — returned hit@k 1.0, term recall 1.0: the identical suspiciously-perfect score this README already explains is a construction artifact, quietly reintroduced in a second place.
+Found by calling the live endpoint, not by re-reading the script I'd already fixed.
+Fixed by pointing the route's default at the same setting the script uses, so there's one source of truth instead of two.

+While checking the retrieval path I also confirmed the FAISS backend (the non-default `VECTOR_BACKEND=faiss` option) actually works end to end, but `index_builder.py` called `FaissStore.save()` on every startup to a path nothing ever reads back — `FaissStore` has no `load()` method, and the index is always rebuilt from scratch on startup regardless of backend.
+Not a correctness bug (search results were fine), but a "persisted index" that persisted nothing.
+Removed the pointless save call and the README line that described it as persistence.

 ---